foundryvtt/dnd5e/wiki/Active-Effect-Rules.md

 Rules are extremely broad by default.
 Adding a damage bonus rule means that that bonus is applied to all damage, whether it be from a spell or weapon, melee or ranged, and of any type.
 To narrow down when a rule is applied, effect & change conditions can be used.

 The [active effect conditions page](Active-Effects.md#Conditions) goes over the details on how conditions are defined and what data can be generally filtered on.
-Of special importance to rules is the rolling description fields which provide additional information that can be used to narrow down when a rule should be applied (e.g. using the `roll.damageType` to only apply a bonus when the character does fire damage, or `roll.attack.mode` to apply a bonus only to thrown weapon attacks).
+Of special importance to rules is the rolling description fields which provide additional information that can be used to narrow down when a rule should be applied (e.g. using the `roll.damage.type` to only apply a bonus when the character does fire damage, or `roll.attack.mode` to apply a bonus only to thrown weapon attacks).
+Any `roll.` keys can only be referenced in change conditions, not effect conditions.

 ### Minimum Roll on Ranged Attacks